hltcoe/ner-for-ir-collection/README.md

 ### Russian (CLEF)

-The Russian collection is available from the ELRA (http://www.clef-initiative.eu/dataset/corpus).
+The Russian collection is available from the ELRA (http://www.clef-initiative.eu/dataset/corpus) as collection ELRA-E0008 or ELRA-E0036.
 To recreate the Russian named entity files, do the following:

 * Extract the encoded files using ```tar xfj russian.bz2```.
 This will create a directory called ```russian``` that contains the encrypted files.
 * Locate your version of the ELRA source collection.
 Suppose this is in a directory called ```CLEF```.
 * Identify where you want the unencrypted NER files to go; suppose this is a directory called ```russian-ner```.
-* Run the decoding software:
+* Run the decoding software using Python 3:

 ```
 python collection-reconstructor.py russian CLEF russian russian-ner